HL7/fhir-ipa/input/pagecontent/StructureDefinition-ipa-patient-intro.md

 <li>
 Currently, the Patient.identifier element is identified as mandatory.
 The intent is that all servers must provide a unique patient identifier that can facilitate a federated approach to accessing patient information.
 Please provide any evidence for or against this decision.
 </li>
 <li>In the balloted version of this specification, the Patient.name element was identified as mandatory (meaning minimal cardinality of 1) and provided a rule that the use of the  <a href="https://hl7.org/fhir/R4/extension-data-absent-reason.html">Data Absent Reason (DAR) extension</a> was allowed.
 In this published version, Patient.name is not mandatory.
 It was expressed that having the minimal cardinality of 1 may not enable privacy preserving mechanisms, such as patients limiting client application access to their demographic information, including name, as part of the authorization process.
-Implementer feedback is requested: should Patient.name be a mandatory element?
+Implementer feedback is requested on whether Patient.name should be a mandatory element.
 </li>
 </ol>
 </p>